PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router.md

 		Use `["US"]` for North America and `["UK"]` for EMEA.
 For transatlantic, use `["US","UK"]`.

 	Defaults to US if unspecified.
-- `scope` (String) Whether the cloud router is private or public.
-Deprecated.
+- `scope` (String, Deprecated) Whether the cloud router is private or public.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only